ajsmith/ose3-deployment-demo/README.rst

 There is an example file in that directory named `openstack.yaml.example` which you can copy and customize as needed.
 The following items can be configured:

-- `namespace`: A namespace prefix to use when creating instances, volumes, and other objects.
 - `openstack_ssh_key`: The ssh key to assign to instances.
 This should be the same key used by Ansible.